Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

-Key features of the Electronic Money Institution (e-money) license in Lithuania
+List of key features of the Electronic Money Institution / E-money license in Lithuania

 - A license issued in Lithuania is recognised in all other EEA (European Economic Area) member states.
 Through ‘passporting’, this enables the electronic money institution to operate across all EEA countries with a single license.

-- Issue e-money, such as prepaid cards, electronic wallets and payment accounts with IBAN codes, across Europe.
+- Issue e-money, such as prepaid cards, electronic wallets and payment account with IBAN codes, across Europe.

 - Obtain the electronic money institution ((e-money) license in as little as 3 months.

 - The option to make use of a regulatory sandbox to test your business idea.